 (c) electron-electron interaction in the outer orbitals

-(d) none of the factors because their size is the same.
+(d) None of the factors because their size is the same.

 Answer :

-Answer - (a) Nuclear charge (Z)
+(a) Nuclear charge (Z)

-Because as the nuclear charge increases the size of an isoelectronic species decreases.
+Because as the nuclear charge increases, the size of an isoelectronic species decreases.

-has
+F− has Z=9

-has
+Na+ has Z=11

 Question 3.37 Which one of the following statements is incorrect in relation to ionization enthalpy?

-(a) Ionization enthalpy increases for each successive electron.
+(a) Ionisation enthalpy increases for each successive electron.

-(b) The greatest increase in ionization enthalpy is experienced on removal of electron from core noble gas configuration.
+(b) The greatest increase in ionisation enthalpy is experienced on the removal of an electron from the core noble gas configuration.

-(c) End of valence electrons is marked by a big jump in ionization enthalpy.
+(c) The end of valence electrons is marked by a big jump in ionisation enthalpy.

-(d) Removal of electron from orbitals bearing lower n value is easier than from orbital having higher n value.
+(d) Removal of electrons from orbitals bearing a lower n value is easier than from orbital having a higher n value.

 Answer :